-No longer are mental health issues talked about behind closed doors!
-The age of social media and instant access to information on the internet helps to encourage people to spread the word on symptoms, treatments and steps to cope with depression.
-Many Government and non-Government agencies are funded, or provide funding to agencies and local communities to provide immediate and on-going support to people who are experiencing depression.
-Equally important is to share information about warning signs, treatments and supports available.
+Mental health issues get talked about frequently now.
+Social media and instant access to information on the internet helps people spread the word.
+So, more people know about symptoms, treatments and steps to cope with depression.
+Many Government and non-Government agencies recieve funding to provide local communities with immediate and on-going support.
+Equally important is the sharing of share information about warning signs, treatments and support.
 For specific information about warning signs please visit www.beyondblue.org.au.

 RUOK?
 Is a not for profit organisation that has focused on teaching and providing information to people to encourage them to have meaningful conversations with those around them, by simply asking if they are okay and thus extending a person’s support network.
-Their focus is on people developing connections, starting with the words “are you ok?”.
-Further information can be found on www.RUOK.org.au
+Their focus is on people developing connections, starting with the words “are you ok?”
+Further information is at www.RUOK.org.au.

 Having Support Helps

 It is important to access services for your own well-being and to liaise with your loved ones, medical practitioner and other health professionals.
 If you would like further information about depression and treatments, please look at the website www.beyondblue.org.au for support agencies that are in your local area, contact your medical practitioner or GP, or call Lifeline on 13 11 14.

 Jaime Parnell has a Masters in Clinical Psychology and has a strong interest in working with anxiety and difficult behaviours in children, adolescents and young adults.
 Having previously worked with children who have suffered trauma; and with an extensive history in working with children and teenagers with difficult behaviours, Jaime provides assessment, individual and group counselling tailored to individual needs.